BirdEcoEvoLab/BirdLab-Protocols/wetlab-protocols/pcr/setting-up PCR.rst

 #.
 While setting up for the first time; create a new user with your name and save the desired programme.
 #.
 Book the machine slots by using the QR code available next to PCR machine.
 #.
 Typical programme runs for about 2 to 2.5 hours, but varies depends on the number of cycles.
 #.
-Once the programme finishes running, visualize the PCR product by running on agarose gel to determine the amplicon size and success of PCR.
+Once the programme finishes running, visualize the PCR product by running on 1.5% agarose gel to confirm the amplicon size and success of PCR.
 (Refer next section "Gel" for further details)
 #.
 Clean the pipettes and your work bench after you finished working.